scorbo2/musicplayer/docs/user_guide_logging.md

 2025-04-06 03:54:59 P.M.
 [INFO] VisualizationThread created; rendering at 1,920x1,080
 ```

-If you started musicplayer by double-clicking the jar file, however, you probably didn't see any log output.
 This is because, by default, log output goes to stdout only (and also to `LogConsole`, which we'll look at later).

 The musicplayer application comes with a built-in `logging.properties`, which you can find in the resources